April 18, 2013

 When I was in Ukraine, and Europe was hit with volcanic ash, many passengers from other airlines were stranded for days.
 Not I. El Al arranged for me to be out of there the next morning.

-When I was in Amsterdam and there was a problem with contaminated petrol, El Al put me, and all of my fellow El Al passengers, in a five-star hotel, dinner and drinks included, and had us out the next working, relaxed and happy.
+When I was in Amsterdam and there was a problem with contaminated petrol, El Al put me, and all my fellow passengers, in a five-star hotel, dinner and drinks included, and had us out the next morning, relaxed and happy.